-(i) For sources with complete permit applications submitted before January 1, 2003: RO = SQ
+(i) For sources with complete permit applications submitted before January 1, 2003: RO = SQ; and

-(ii) For sources with complete permit applications submitted on or after January 1, 2003: RO = (SQ minus (40/30 * SD))
+(ii) For sources with complete permit applications submitted on or after January 1, 2003: RO = (SQ minus (SD multiplied by 40/30))

-(B) Contributing sources may provide offsets (PO) calculated as follows: PO = CQ minus (40/30 * CD)
+(B) Contributing sources may provide offsets (PO) calculated as follows: PO = CQ minus (CD multiplied by 40/30)

 (C) Multiple sources may contribute to the required offsets of a new source.
-For the formula method to be satisfied, total provided offsets (PO) must equal or exceed the required offset (RO).
+For the formula method to be satisfied, total provided offsets (PO) must equal or exceed required offsets (RO) by the ratio described in section (3).

-(D) Definitions of factors used in paragraphs (A) (B) and (C) of this subsection:
+(D) Definitions of factors used in paragraphs (A) (B) and (C):

 (i) RO is the required offset of NOx or VOC in tons per year as a result of the source emissions increase.
-If RO is calculated to be negative, RO is set to zero;
+If RO is calculated to be negative, RO is set to zero.

-(ii) SQ is the source emissions increase of NOx or VOC in tons per year above the netting basis;
+(ii) SQ (source quantity) is the source’s emissions increase of NOx or VOC in tons per year above the netting basis.

-(iii) SD is the source distance in kilometers to the nonattainment or maintenance area.
-SD is zero for sources located within the nonattainment, or maintenance area.
+(iii) SD is the source distance in kilometers to the nearest boundary of the designated area except attainment or unclassified areas.
+SD is zero for sources located within the designated area except attainment or unclassified areas.

 (iv) PO is the provided offset from a contributing source and must be equal to or greater than zero;

-(v) CQ is the contributing emissions reduction in tons per year quantified relative to contemporaneous pre-reduction actual emissions (OAR 340-268-0030(1)(b)).
+(v) CQ (contributing quantity) is the contributing source’s emissions reduction in tons per year calculated as the contemporaneous pre-reduction actual emissions less the post-reduction allowable emissions from the contributing source (as provided in OAR 340-268-0030(1)(b)).

-(vi) CD is the contributing source distance in kilometers to the nonattainment or maintenance area.
-For a contributing source located within the nonattainment or maintenance area, CD equals zero.
+(vi) CD is the contributing source’s distance in kilometers from the nearest boundary of the designated area except attainment or unclassified areas.
+For a contributing source located within the designated area except attainment or unclassified areas, CD equals zero.

 (b) The Demonstration Method.
-An applicant may demonstrate to the Department using dispersion modeling or other analyses the level and location of offsets that would be sufficient to provide actual reductions in concentrations of VOC or NOx in the designated area during high ozone conditions.
+An applicant may demonstrate to DEQ using dispersion modeling or other analyses the level and location of offsets that would be sufficient to provide actual reductions in concentrations of VOC or NOx in the designated area during high ozone conditions as the ratio described in section (3).
 The modeled reductions of ambient VOC or NOx concentrations resulting from the emissions offset must be demonstrated over a greater area and over a greater period of time within the designated area as compared to the modeled ambient VOC or NOx concentrations resulting from the emissions increase from the source subject to this rule.
-If the Department determines that the demonstration is acceptable, then the Department will approve the offsets proposed by the applicant.
-The demonstration method does not apply to sources located inside an ozone nonattainment area.
+If DEQ determines that the demonstration is acceptable, then DEQ will approve the offsets proposed by the applicant.

-(c) In lieu of obtaining offsets, the owner or operator may obtain an allocation at the rate of 1:1 from a growth allowance, if available, in an applicable maintenance plan.
+(c) Offsets obtained for a previous PSEL increase that did not involve resetting the netting basis can be credited toward offsets currently required for a PSEL increase.

-(d) Sources within or affecting the Medford Ozone Maintenance Area are exempt from the requirement for NOx offsets relating to ozone formation.
+(5) In lieu of obtaining offsets, the owner or operator may obtain an allocation at the rate of 1:1 from a growth allowance, if available, in an applicable maintenance plan.

-(e) Sources within or affecting the Salem Ozone Maintenance Area are exempt from the requirement for VOC and NOx offsets relating to ozone formation.
+NOTE: This rule was moved verbatim from OAR 340-225-0010(10) and (11) and OAR 340-225-0090(1) and amended.